wj86/FoSCI/readme.md

 ## Reference

-** Please star this repository and reference the following papers if FoSCI helps you.
-We will continue to update this work.**
+**Please star this repository and reference the following papers if FoSCI helps you.
+We are continuing to update this work.**

  ```